kolangkalingg/kolangkalingg/README.md

 # 💫 About Me:
 Hi there!
+I'm
-I'm Saya Risky Ramadani, a student from Indonesia currently residing in the beautiful island of Kalimantan. 🌴<br><br>🎮 Hobbies: I love playing games during my free time, exploring new worlds, and honing my skills.<br>🎂 Birthday: October 10, 2006
+Risky Ramadani, a student from Indonesia currently residing in the beautiful island of Kalimantan. 🌴<br><br>🎮 Hobbies: I love playing games during my free time, exploring new worlds, and honing my skills.<br>🎂 Birthday: October 10, 2006

 ## 🌐 Socials: